2 detainees who escaped from Newark immigration detention center have been recaptured

 DHS has said “there has been no widespread unrest” at the facility.

-CNN has reached out to the FBI and the Department of Homeland Security for more information.
+CNN has reached out to the Department of Homeland Security for more information.

 This story has been updated with additional details.